MarcoTamb/Phlegrean-Fields/README.md

 ## Instructions

-You can access the app, deployed on Plotly Cloud, [here](https://15e49cd3-9bf3-4462-a717-ca446f13893d.plotly.app/). (please be patient, can be slow)
+You can access the app, deployed on Plotly Cloud, [here](https://15e49cd3-9bf3-4462-a717-ca446f13893d.plotly.app/). (please be patient, it can be slow - and I have not tested this extensively, if you encounter bugs let me know)

-You can also access the app, deployed on Heroku, [here](https://campiflegrei-644a6eb36dd0.herokuapp.com/).
+You can also access the app, deployed on Heroku, [here](https://campiflegrei-644a6eb36dd0.herokuapp.com/). (still not very fast)

 To run locally, clone the repository, install all the dependencies in *requirements.txt*, and run *main.py*.
 For some outdated dash versions it may be necessary to add the ENV variable REACT_VERSION=18.2.0 (for dash-mantine-components), but it should no longer be necessary.